-Frank Heidlberger has been professor of music theory at the College of Music of the University of North Texas since fall 2001.
-In 2006 he was promoted to full professor.
-From Fall 2012 to Spring 2018, he served as chair of the Division of Music History, Theory and Ethnomusicology.
-He received M.A.
-(1988) and Ph.D.
-(1993, 1998) degrees in historical musicology at Würzburg University.
-Heidlberger was research fellow and assistant professor at Würzburg University (1988-1999), and adjunct professor of music history and form analysis at the Hochschule fuer Musik in Würzburg.
-In 1999 he received the prestigious “Heisenberg” scholarship (DFG, German Research Council), which enabled him to focus on diverse musical source studies at the Library of Congress at Washington, D.C. and at the Austrian National Library in Vienna.
-Heidlberger’s activities include several extensive research trips to Paris, Italy, London, Vienna and New York which had been supported by grants and awards from DAAD, DFG, Würzburg University and the German Department of External Affairs.
-He presented lectures in many European countries, the United States, Canada and Australia.
-In March 2017 he presented at the conference of the International Musicological Society in Tokyo.
+Professor Heidlberger was research fellow and non-tenure track assistant professor at Würzburg University (1988-1999), and adjunct professor of music history and form analysis at the Hochschule für Musik in Würzburg.
+In 1999 he received the prestigious “Heisenberg” scholarship (DFG, German Research Council), which enabled him to focus on diverse musical source studies at the Library of Congress in Washington, D.C. and at the Austrian National Library in Vienna.
+Heidlberger’s activities include several extensive research trips to Paris, Italy, London, Vienna, Washington D.C., and New York which had been supported by grants and awards from DAAD, DFG, Würzburg University and the German Department of External Affairs.
+His career spans over 30 years during which he has presented lectures and clarinet masterclasses in many European countries, the United States, Canada, Japan, Australia, and New Zealand.

-Heidlberger’s interests in research and teaching of Western Music History and Theory of the 16th through 20th centuries are particularly focused on analytical techniques in 19th and 20th-century music, the history of music theory, text criticism, performance practice, opera studies, music aesthetics as well as music journalism and cultural studies.
-He received particular acclaim with his books on Carl Maria von Weber (1994), Hector Berlioz (1995), the Italian instrumental music of late 16th and early 17th centuries (2000) and Weber’s piano music (2001).
-In 2002 he edited a selection of Berlioz’s literary works, and in 2007 his new commented edition of Berlioz’s Memoirs in a new German translation was issued (both with Bärenreiter publisher in Kassel, Germany).
+Professor Heidlberger’s interests in research and teaching focus on analytical techniques in 19th-and 20th-century music, the history of music theory, text criticism, performance practice, opera studies, music aesthetics as well as music journalism and cultural studies.
+He received acclaim with his books on Carl Maria von Weber (1994), Hector Berlioz and the Paris press (1995), the Italian instrumental music of late 16th and early 17th centuries (2000) and Weber’s piano music (2001).
+In 2002 he edited a selection of Berlioz’s literary works, and in 2007 his new commented edition of Berlioz’s Memoirs in a new German translation was issued, both with the publisher Bärenreiter in Kassel, Germany.
 He published numerous articles on Berlioz, Hindemith, Krenek, and 20th century music theory and criticism in journals and conference proceedings.
-A major essay on Berlioz’s “Religiosity” was published in a 2008 volume on Berlioz by the University of Rochester Press (Eastman Studies in Music).
-He published articles and reviews in numerous journals, anthologies and provided several entries for the new edition of Musik in Geschichte und Gegenwart and Enzyklopädie der Neuzeit.
-Heidlberger also serves as the editor of Theoria – Historical Aspects of Music Theory having so far edited 14 volumes between 2003 and 2015.
+A major essay on Berlioz’s “Aesthetic Religiosity” was published in 2008 in a volume on Berlioz by the University of Rochester Press (Eastman Studies in Music).
+He published articles and reviews in numerous journals, anthologies and provided many entries for the new edition of Musik in Geschichte und Gegenwart and Enzyklopädie der Neuzeit.
+Heidlberger also serves as the editor of “Theoria – Historical Aspects of Music Theory” having so far edited 18 volumes between 2003 and 2021.